2800 Meridian Parkway, Suite 175

 Despite its small size, the ear is a very complicated organ.
 The three main parts of the ear are known as the inner, middle, and outer ear.
-The #EnginEarGuys focus their research and work on the middle ear.
+PhotoniCare focus their research and work on the middle ear.
 The middle ear is the area located directly behind the eardrum.

 Most middle ear infections are caused by either bacteria or viruses.
 A common cold, the flu, or allergy symptoms that cause congestion and swelling of the nasal passages, throat, and eustachian tubes can sometimes lead to an infection.
 Anything that makes the nose stuffy has a tendency to cause swelling and blockage of the eustachian tubes.
 Swelling from colds or allergies can keep the eustachian tubes from opening and this leads to pressure changes and the accumulation of fluid in the middle ear.
 This pressure and fluid will cause pain and sometimes persistent fluid can lead to an infection.

-When a physician checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
+When a healthcare provider checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
 An otoscope is basically a pen light attached to a magnifying glass, and this simple device has been used in medicine for the past 150 years.
 The otoscope comes with several pointed tips called specula.
 A speculum is chosen based on the size of the patient’s ear opening.
-The physician will gently insert the speculum into the ear canal to look at the surface of the eardrum.
-The otoscope will allow the physician to look at the surface of the eardrum.
+The healthcare provider will gently insert the speculum into the ear canal to look at the surface of the eardrum.
+The otoscope will allow the provider to look at the surface of the eardrum.

-Note: These are ideal, textbook images of the surface of the eardrum that you or your family physician rarely see because there may be wax blocking his/her view, or the patient may be uncooperative, which prevents proper positioning of the otoscope.
+Note: These are ideal, textbook images of the surface of the eardrum that you or your family healthcare provider rarely see because there may be wax blocking his/her view, or the patient may be uncooperative, which prevents proper positioning of the otoscope.
 These real-life impediments are what makes diagnosing AOM so difficult.
-Improvements in technology, such as the TOMi Scope, will drastically increase the diagnostic accuracy for AOM.